Hot Shelter downgrades

 The sky in Act 3 also looks different because all of its effects were removed in the ports.
 The Dreamcast version has a sky with moving clouds, which looks quite impressive in the scene where Sonic descends to the lower segment of the level.
 The Gamecube version doesn’t have moving clouds and you can only see the background.
 Both Gamecube and PC versions have skybox scale and draw distance issues that make the sky look broken.
 You can also see the metal struts have lost their transparency in SADX:

 Here’s a video of this effect in motion.
-Notice how unnatural and broken the sky looks on the Gamecube.
 The visible cutoff is caused by reduced skybox draw distance in the ports.

 The glass walls inside cargo holds in Act 3 are supposed to be transparent, but the Dreamcast version is the only one that renders them correctly.
 SADX makes them opaque, which looks strange: